sleevezipper/hass-workstation-service/documentation/direct communication.md

 ## Reading sensor data

 Reading sensor data can be done by subscribing to an MQTT topic.
-For example, if I wanted to know the CPU load, i can subscribe to this topic :
+For example, if I wanted to know the CPU load, I can subscribe to this topic :
 ```
 homeassistant/sensor/DESKTOP-1/MediaCenterPC/State
 ```